Update 3:50 p.m.: New NPR President Jarl Mohn praised as an innovator

 “This was something that was irresistible to him,” Pittman said.
 “As he begin to look at it, he got excited, and I think it reignited a passion for creativity and building a team.”

-Mohn — who has served on the Board of Trustees of KPCC's parent, Southern California Public Radio, since 2002 — has given close to $7 million to SCPR; the organization’s Pasadena headquarters bears his name.
+Mohn — who has served on the Board of Trustees of KPCC's parent, Southern California Public Radio, since 2002 — has given more than $4 million to SCPR; the organization’s Pasadena headquarters bears his name.
 But he has contributed more than just money.
 Mohn has served as chairman of SCPR's board since 2012.

 “Our ‘No rant, no slant’ slogan, Jarl came up with that,” said SCPR President Bill Davis, who counts Mohn as one of his best friends.
 “He called me from an airplane, and he said he had an idea, and we used it.
 It was really a fantastic way of introducing public radio to listeners who had never thought about listening to public radio before.”